sarahciston/codingcare/posts/guide.md

 What we can form also depends on the capabilities of the tools we use — the programming languages, applications, hardware we choose.
 The capacities of the tools we choose set the limits for our capacities to create.
 If I choose a saw, I may be able to build a birdhouse but won't be able to write an essay (maybe an essay about saws?).
 Carefully choose tools and forms that share the values you want your work to embody.

-### Value many forms [& tools]
+### Value many forms

 >"Writing elegant code requires all of the same components as crafting.
 There is absolutely skill, sophisticated technique, and technical knowledge required to be successful in the field.
 In both cases, we are using our hands and our brains to create something for others to enjoy.
 When thinking about code as a craft, we can look to the crafting community for ways to improve our industry."
-(Mercedes Bernard, [@CrochetCodeCraft])
+>>–(Mercedes Bernard, [@CrochetCodeCraft])

 At various points, Code Collective has also morphed into Zine Club, which also has a secret ongoing life as Knitting and Crochet Club.
-Even though my personal interest in each of these topics emerged independly of the group, the Code Collective format has adapted shape to embrace them all, as members found interests in common and conversations overlapped. through online meetups during pandemic lockdowns to hybrid meetups on multiple platforms.
-It's wildly transformable.
+Even though my personal interest in each of these topics emerged independly of the group, the Code Collective format has adapted shape to embrace them all, as members found common interests and as conversations overlapped.

-The format continues to prove wildly transformable to hold what we need it to,

-I became interested in each of these topics independently of the group, our interests in common have found each other and

->"I care about the process of making the zine, but I care even more about what the zine does."
->>–ender, Code Collective member
+These forms, while seeminly far flung from coding, have taught us about how to code and how to be in community, too.
+Our conversations about all of the topics found commonalities.

 The p5zine library is a beautiful example of coding and zine-making combining in a fun, community practice.
 Created by Munis [XXX]
 [craft] [zines]
 [cite][munisp5zine]

+>"I care about the process of making the zine, but I care even more about what the zine does."
+>>–ender, Code Collective member

 >"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...]
 >"a lesbian-feminist mode of networking animates small-scale newsletters that draw on the language and practice of networking.
 These newsletters were published between the early 1970s and the mid 1990s," (36)
 [McKinney-Information Activism]

 [XXX]
 [XXX]

-[XXX]
+Our format continues to prove wildly transformable to hold what we need it to, through online meetups during pandemic lockdowns to hybrid meetups on multiple platforms.
+I try to allow the group to shapeshift as necessary, for what benefits its current membership, without getting too attached to any particular version.

-By meeting each other where we are and valuing what each person can contribute to others' knowledge, we move toward better and more diverse computational systems.
+By meeting each other where we are and valuing what each person can contribute to others' knowledge, we move toward better and more diverse computational systems, and more generous, generative communities.

 <div class="box live-code" markdown="1">